IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 - explicit obligations of non-discrimination and equality between men and women;
 - logically from explicitly stated obligations to women and the obligation for equality between men and women.
 Such as, the ICCPR's requirement for equal and effective protection from discrimination.[^131]

+> The policy must identify women within the jurisdiction of the State party (including non-citizen, migrant, refugee, asylum-seeking and stateless women) as the **rights-bearers**, with particular emphasis on the groups of women who are most marginalized and who may suffer from various forms of intersectional discrimination.
+CEDAW GR 28 - p.26

 ## Government obligations to men and boys
 States that have ratified international human rights treaties have agreed to be legally bound by them.
 The ICCPR specifically recognises the rights of men and boys in Articles 2 and 3.
 Article 2 requires States to ensure all the rights to all individuals without discrimination based on sex, and Article 3 requires States to ensure equal enjoyment of rights for men and women.
  > The obligation to ensure to all individuals the rights recognized in the Covenant, established in articles 2 and 3 of the Covenant, requires that States parties **take all necessary steps to enable every person to enjoy those rights.**[^8] *Emphasis added*